About Blue Marine Foundation (BLUE)

 Actions

 - Planning a day out on the boat?
-Be aware of seagrass meadows and don’t drop your anchor over them.
-TheGreenBlue guide.
+Use the Green Blue Guide to make sure you don’t drop your anchor over seagrass meadows.

 - Keep an eye out for coastal developments within your area that may damage blue carbon habitats.
-Contact your local authorities who are responsible for protecting coastal wetlands and habitats.
+Contact your local authorities who are responsible for protecting coastal habitats.
 For school students and those who need help contacting their local decision-makers, download our free guide to get started!
 Take Action: Dear Minister…

 - Going for a wetland walk?
 Stick to the paths and safeguard precious salt marsh!

-BLUE defines a sustainable fishery as one that allows for the regeneration of habitats and fish stocks including non-target species, that extracts fewer fish than are replenished naturally, and that does so in a non-destructive manner.
+Blue Marine defines a sustainable fishery as one that allows for the regeneration of habitats and fish stocks including non-target species, that extracts fewer fish than are replenished naturally, and that does so in a non-destructive manner.

 Berwickshire